ksoichiro/AndroidFormEnhancer/README.md

     * Validates the EditText's value whether it is more than or equals to the specified value.
     * The target fields must have field in Form class with `@MinValue`.
+1. IntRangeValidator
+    * Validates the EditText's value whether it is in the specified range: the minimum value is `IntRange#min()` and the maximum value is `IntRange#max()`.
+    * The target fields must have field in Form class with `@IntRange`.
+1. DigitsValidator
+    * Validates the EditText's value whether it consists only of digits (which means 0 through 9).
+    * The target fields must have field in Form class with `@Digits`.
+1. HiraganaValidator
+    * Validates the EditText's value whether it consists only of Japanese Hiragana.
+    * The target fields must have field in Form class with `@Hiragana`.
+1. KatakanaValidator
+    * Validates the EditText's value whether it consists only of Japanese Katakana.
+    * The target fields must have field in Form class with `@Katakana`.
+1. SinglebyteValidator
+    * Validates the EditText's value whether it consists only of single-byte characters.
+    * The target fields must have field in Form class with `@Singlebyte`.
 1. MultibyteValidator
     * Validates the EditText's value whether it consists only of multi-byte characters.
     * The target fields must have field in Form class with `@Multibyte`.
+1. LengthValidator
+    * Validates the EditText's value whether it has the specified length.
+    * The target fields must have field in Form class with `@Length`.
+1. MaxLengthValidator
+    * Validates the EditText's value whether its length is less than or equals to the specified length.
+    * The target fields must have field in Form class with `@MaxLength`.
 1. NumOfDigitsValidator
     * Validates the EditText's value whether its length is the specified length.
     * The target fields must have field in Form class with `@NumOfDigits`.
     * This validator resembles to the LengthValidator, but this validator does not treat as an error if the value includes non-digit character even though its length does not match `NumOfDigits#value()`.
+1. MaxNumOfDigitsValidator
+    * Validates the EditText's value whether its length is less than or equals to the specified length.
+    * The target fields must have field in Form class with `@MaxNumOfDigits`.
+    * This validator resembles to the MaxLengthValidator, but this validator does not treat as an error if the value includes non-digit character even though its length exceeds `MaxNumOfDigits#value()`.
+1. DatePatternValidator
+    * Validates the EditText's value with date format.
+    * The target fields must have field in Form class with `@DatePattern`.
+    * Date format used in validation is `java.text.DateFormat.SHORT`, which will change with locale.
+    * If you want to use custom format, use `DatePattern#value()`.
 1. PastDateValidator
     * Validates the EditText's value is valid date format and past date.
     * The target fields must have field in Form class with `@PastDate`.